TuskyTO/big4sports/README.md

 7. MAKE SURE "newUser123" is deleted from the users table in the backend or else 1 of 4 tests will not work
 8. Open the XAMPP control panel and start Apache and MySQL.
 From your backend folder in Terminal, run this command: "/Applications/XAMPP/xamppfiles/bin/php ./vendor/bin/phpunit tests/UserTest.php" (This step runs the tests)
-9. If all the tests pass, you'll see: OK (4 tests, 4 assertions)
+9. If all the tests pass, you'll see: OK (4 tests, 4 assertions) *NOTE: Sometimes terminal acts weird, and requires you to do step 8 and then step 4.
+Try it in the intended chronology first and if that doesn't work you may need to update PHPUnit a second time*

 HOW WE USED AI: